poweredcache/powered-cache/docs/quality-and-e2e.md

 Do not run every check after every small edit.
 Use the smallest check that covers the surface you changed, then run the fuller suite before a commit, pull request, or release candidate.

 - PHP-only change: run the matching PHPUnit file first, then PHPCS for the touched files.
-- Settings schema, validation, or compatibility registry change: run the matching PHPUnit test file and the settings app smoke test when UI behavior can be affected.
+- Settings schema, validation, setup profile, or compatibility registry change: run the matching PHPUnit test file and the settings app smoke test when UI behavior can be affected.
 - JavaScript or CSS change: run `npm run lint-js` and `npm run build`.
 - Release/PR readiness: run the full PHP suite, PHPCS, JS lint, build, and the relevant E2E profile.